-Over the years, the government has made efforts to attract families to the city while remaining a top honeymoon-adult destination.
+Over the years, the government has made efforts to attract more diverse tourists to the city with the renewal of family-friendly attractions while remaining a top honeymoon-adult destination.

 What Is Pattaya Famous for?